Miho Watanabe: Career

+Watanabe appeared in the Hinatazaka46 dramas Dasada (2020) and Koeharu!
+(2021).
+She and fellow members Miku Kanemura and Akari Nibu, together colloquially known as the "Saitama Trio" after their shared home prefecture, also lent their voices to characters named after themselves in the short animation series Pickles the Frog: Color of Feelings (2021).

 In July 2020, Watanabe became a co-host for the basketball program on NBA Rakuten, the National Basketball Association's web streaming service in Japan.

-In January 2021, Watanabe played female lead Nasa Kotosaka in the television drama adaptation of the romance/science fiction novel With You, Who Wanted to Be A Star, alongside Gordon Maeda.
+Watanabe played female lead Nasa Kotosaka in the television drama adaptation of the romance/science fiction novel With You, Who Wanted to Be A Star (2021), alongside Gordon Maeda.
 The drama was aired on Nippon TV and Hulu Japan, with slightly different storylines for each version.
-In 2022, she played female lead Remi Watanuki in the action web film Good Morning, Sleeping Lion.
+She played female lead Remi Watanuki in the action web film Good Morning, Sleeping Lion (2022) alongside Seiji Takaiwa and several other Kamen Rider franchise veterans.
+On being offered the role, she remarked that a fortune teller on the Hinatazaka46 variety show Hinatazaka de Aimashō had predicted years earlier that "a Kamen Rider offer" would come to her.